Fogapod/sayit/README.md

 Supported replacements:

 - `Original`: Do not replace
-- `Simple("text")`: Puts string as is.
+- `Literal("text")`: Puts string as is.
 Has templating and case mimicking by default
 - `Any([inner, ...])`: Selects random replacement with equal weights
 - `Weights([(weight, inner)], ...)`: Selects replacement based on relative weights
 - `Upper(inner)`: Converts inner result to uppercase